Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)

 ## 3. Specific requirements

-20 pages outlining the requirements of the system.
-You should apportion these pages across the following subsections to focus on the most important parts of your product.

 ### 3.1 External interfaces